adam900710/btrfs_talk/raid56.md

 author:
 - Qu Wenruo <wqu@suse.com>

+# Introduction

+This talk is about the RAID56 feature in Btrfs, which is not having a good reputation for long time.

+I'll talk about the original idea of RAID56, its pitfall, and the new challenges we're already facing specifically in btrfs RAID56.

 # Background

-Although Btrfs is already the default filesystem for root for a long long time, and also the default filesystem for Fedora recently, there is a not-so-small chunk of feature completely truncated from SLE kernel: RAID56.
+Although Btrfs is already the default root filesystem of SLE/opensuse for a long long time, and also the default filesystem for Fedora recently, there is a not-so-small chunk of feature completely truncated from SLE kernel: RAID56.

 Unsurprisingly btrfs RAID56 is also marked as unsafe in the upstream
 documentation: